 To protect contacts from receiving spam and to ensure WhatsApp becomes a premier customer service platform, businesses are only allowed to send Template Messages 24 hours after the contact’s last message.

 Template Messages are essentially strings of text with placeholders for customer updates.
-Businesses can use it to broadcast messages or to prompt a customer to restart a conversation 24 hours after their last interaction with you.
+Businesses can use it to send WhatsApp Broadcast messages or to prompt a customer to restart a conversation 24 hours after their last interaction with you.

 Some possible use cases for Template Messages include schools sending out notices on snow days, companies alerting users about a new feature or car dealers sending out notifications about a recall and so on.